This just might be the perfect breakfast…

 Sheet pan meals are some of my favorites.
 They are super easy to throw together and perfect for a crowd.

-Not only is this recipe LOADED with tons of veggies, and a delightful blackened seasoning, but it is also SO very easy to meal prep ahead the night before.
+Not only is this recipe LOADED with tons of veggies, and a delightful Cajun seasoning recipe, but it is also SO very easy to meal prep ahead the night before.

 Simply pull it out in the morning, pop the potatoes and eggs in the oven and voila!
 You can feed a crowd in the morning without missing your coffee routine. 😉